ahmedmuaviakorashi/LLM-Powered-RAG-with-Tool-Calling-Agent/README.md

 ## 1. Executive Summary

-This report outlines the architecture and implementation of an AI-powered customer support agent designed to handle returns and warranty inquiries.
+This report outlines the architecture and implementation of an AI-powered customer support agent designed to handle refunds calculation and policy inquiries.
 The system combines **Retrieval-Augmented Generation (RAG)** for policy lookup with a deterministic **refund calculation tool** in a structured **LangGraph** agent framework.
-Powered by Groq's high-speed LLM inference, the agent classifies intent, retrieves policies, extracts parameters, computes refunds, and generates coherent, citation-backed responses.
+Powered by Groq's LLM inference, the agent classifies intent, retrieves policies, extracts parameters, computes refunds, and generates coherent, citation-backed responses.
 The solution meets all acceptance criteria, delivering accurate, deterministic, and user-friendly support.

 ---